Government subsidised place guide

 - provide evidence to verify your citizenship - e.g. your current passport number and expiry date (preferred).

-You’ll need to wait while RMIT assesses your eligibility and contacts you by phone to ask you some questions.
+Please wait while RMIT assesses your eligibility and calls you to ask you some questions.
 Usually this will take up to 48 hours, but it may take longer during our busiest times.

 You’ll receive an email when your eligibility has been assessed.
 You will need to log back in to Enrolment Online to accept your assessment outcome, then you can continue with the enrolment process.